 Messages in the New User Experience

 System messages in the New User Experience remain visible for five seconds.
 You can extend the display duration by positioning your mouse or pointing device over a message.
+When you are done, move the mouse pointer away from the message.
 The following image shows the four types of messages that you might see as you work:

 Personalize Your Avatar Image